In a Nutshell:

 OS-Monarch massage chair with brown PU upholstery for the seat and brown airbags by the shoulders, arms, calves, and feet

 The Monarch can render a very good full-body airbag massage that you can customize via three different intensity levels.
-This aspect of the chair’s design is on par with significantly more expensive models but, by itself, isn’t enough to elevate the Monarch to “must-have” status.
+This aspect of the chair’s design is on par with significantly more expensive models but isn’t enough to elevate the Monarch to “must-have” status.

 Generous Lumbar Heat

-Heat is a powerful therapeutic feature, and we love it any time we see heat offered.
-The heat here is limited to the lumbar region only, but the heating elements are oversized.
+Heat is a powerful therapeutic feature, and we love it whenever we see heat offered.
+The heat here is only limited to the lumbar region, but the heating elements are oversized.
 In practice, that means you get heat over most of your back, which is fantastic.

 An Exceptional Calf & Foot Massage

-Osaki has put a lot of effort into delivering a superb calf and foot massage.
+Osaki has put much effort into delivering a superb calf and foot massage.
 The foot massage is rendered by a trio of rollers in each footwell that utilize a technology the company refers to as “Reflexology,” while airbags render the calf massage.
 Both the airbags and the foot rollers can be adjusted for intensity via three levels.

 massage chair with black leg ports, an extendable footrest, and three rollers on each foot to stimulate acupuncture points